Canada's Trudeau apologizes for 'mistake' amid charity uproar | Politics

 Canada's Trudeau apologizes for 'mistake' amid charity uproar

-The grant program, meant to help students struggling to find summer jobs during the COVID-19 pandemic, has been stymied by the controversy and the government is now looking for a different way to administer it.
-"I am sorry because young people who should be out there volunteering, contributing to their communities through this program, will now have to wait a little longer," Trudeau said. ($1 = 1.3566 Canadian dollars)
+The grant program, meant to help students struggling to find summer jobs during the COVID-19 pandemic, has been stymied by the controversy, and the government is now looking for a different way to administer it. ($1 = 1.3566 Canadian dollars)

 - READ MORE ON: